Hasbara: AI and digital influence campaign

 In 2025, Israel's Ministry of Foreign Affairs launched a major public diplomacy campaign in the U.S. focused on reshaping online discourse and improving Israel's image among younger audiences amid growing criticism of its military operations in Gaza.
-As part of this effort, the ministry signed a $6 million agreement with the U.S.-based firm Clock Tower X LLC to produce digital content and influence how artificial intelligence systems, including large language models (LLMs), respond to topics involving Israel.
+As part of this effort, the ministry signed a $6 million agreement with the Brad Parscale's firm Clock Tower X to produce digital content and influence how artificial intelligence systems, including large language models (LLMs), respond to topics involving Israel.
 According to filings under the U.S. Foreign Agents Registration Act (FARA), Clock Tower was hired to help "combat antisemitism" and support Israel's broader public diplomacy goals.
 The campaign is part of a broader initiative called "Project 545", referring to a government decision to allocate 545 million shekels (about $145 million) to international public relations and digital outreach in 2025.

 Clock Tower's work includes developing websites and digital materials designed to influence how generative AI systems (such as ChatGPT, Gemini, and Grok) respond to queries related to Israel.
-This strategy, which some analysts call "Generative Engine Optimization", seeks to seed the Web with curated sources and narratives that LLMs can ingest, potentially shaping how they frame politically sensitive issues.
+This strategy, which some analysts call "generative engine optimization", seeks to seed the Web with curated sources and narratives that LLMs can ingest, potentially shaping how they frame politically sensitive issues.
 Clock Tower will also use AI-powered search engine optimization software to improve the visibility and ranking of relevant narratives on platforms like Google and Bing.
 Official targets for the campaign include achieving at least 50 million impressions per month, with over 80% of the content tailored to Generation Z audiences via TikTok, Instagram, YouTube, podcasts, and other digital channels.

 The campaign is led in part by Brad Parscale, former digital strategist for Donald Trump's presidential campaigns, who serves as head of Clock Tower and as Chief Strategy Officer at Salem Media Group, a conservative Christian broadcasting network that is also participating in the initiative.
 In FARA filings, Israel's main point of contact for the campaign is Eran Shayovich, Chief of Staff at the Ministry of Foreign Affairs, who said the effort is intended to "amplify Israel's strategic communication and public diplomacy efforts."